Need to report someone lost or missing? call 111 - Ask for police

 There are two categories of SAR related activity covered by the NZSAR Awards:

 • Operational Activity.
-This category is for nominations relating to a specific SAR operation(s) that have occurred during the year.
+This category is for nominations relating to a specific SAR operation(s) that have occurred during the calendar year.

 • Support Activity.
 This category is for nominations that do not relate to specific SAR operation(s) but to the wider range of SAR related activities (for example training, prevention, and long service).